-4 Journal Prompts to Help you Tackle 2019 Head-on.
+4 Journal Prompts to Help you Tackle the new year Head-on.

 Many people set health-related goals for the New Year, but it can be difficult to know where to start when it comes to improving your health.
 You can use your journal to take an honest look at your health habits and determine where you can improve.
 Start by assessing which of your health habits you could improve most.
 Of course, improving diet and exercise are very common goals, but there are other health goals that are equally important, like getting more sleep, drinking more water, or making regular doctor’s appointments.

 Once you determine what your goal is, the next step is to decide how you’re going to get there.
 Write out concrete steps that you can take to ensure that you meet your health goals this year.
 You may also want to write about why this goal is important to you and your experience with it in the past.
 After you’ve set your goal, you can use your journal to track your progress and stay motivated as you work to improve.
 There are many ways you can use health trackers to help you meet your goals.

 2. What are Some Positive Changes I Have Made Recently?

 Journals can also be used to reflect on your life and celebrate your personal progress.
 A great prompt to get you started is thinking about the positive changes that you have made in your life.
 So often we focus on the negative aspects of our life or the things we still need to improve, but it’s important to celebrate the things that have made us happy as well.
 Writing about the positive changes in your life can help to motivate you to keep working hard, and it’s also a good reminder of all you have to be thankful for when things get tough.
 If you feel like you do not have time to sit down and write in-depth about what you are grateful for, consider a gratitude log as a quick way to reinforce a positive attitude.

 3. Describe Three Beautiful Things You’ve Seen Recently.